dlccyes/CollegeNotes/OtherNotes/Software Development/AWS.md

 ```
 aws dynamodb scan --table-name <table-name>
 ```

+### Cautions
+It has no auto-incrementing primary key.
+Instead, it has a partition key, a key that you must supply value with for every entry.

+You can't change the structure of your table, e.g. your partition key.
+What you can do is migrate and delete your table.

 ## Elastic Beanstalk
 Easy webapp deploying with EC2 (no additional cost).
 It basically wraps up all the CI/CD into some simple commands.